localvoid/ivi/packages/ivi/README.md

 ): void;
 ```

-`dirtyCheck` performs dirty checking in a root subtree.

-When `forceUpdate` option is enabled, all components in a root subtree will be
-updated.
+- `root` - Root node.
+- `forceUpdate` - Force all components to update, even when they are using optimization hints to reduce updates.

 > *SSR: Throws an exception.*

 #### **`update()`**

+`update` updates a root subtree with a new representation.

 ```ts
 function update(